Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Refined Models for Safety Verification

+We can use \QdL to look up characteristics of specific obstacles, such as their maximum velocity, which allows an implementation to react to different kinds of obstacles differently if appropriate sensors are available.

-\paragraph{Modeling} To make the controller more efficient, we will go from hybrid programs to quantified hybrid programs for distributed hybrid systems \cite{DBLP:journals/lmcs/Platzer12b}, i.e., systems that combine distributed systems aspects (lots of obstacles) with hybrid systems aspects (discrete control decisions and continuous motion).
+\paragraph{Modeling} In \rref{model:multipleObstacles} we move from hybrid programs to quantified hybrid programs for distributed hybrid systems \cite{DBLP:conf/csl/Platzer10,DBLP:journals/lmcs/Platzer12b}, \ie, systems that combine distributed systems aspects (lots of obstacles) with hybrid systems aspects (discrete control decisions and continuous motion).
 We introduce a sort $O$ representing obstacles so that arbitrarily many obstacles can be represented in the model simultaneously.
-Each object of the sort $O$ has the following properties: a maximum velocity, a position and an actual velocity.
-To model these properties, we introduce the non-rigid functions $p_o:O \rightarrow \mathbb{R}^2$, $v_o:O\rightarrow \mathbb{R}^2$, and $V:O\rightarrow \mathbb{R}$ such that $p_o(i)$ describes the current position of obstacle $i$ and $v_o(i)$ the current velocity of obstacle $i$ as well as $V(i)$ the maximal velocity of a specific obstacle instance $i$.
-Note that $p_o(i)$ and $v_o(i)$ are vectors in two-dimensional space.
+Each obstacle $i$ of the sort $O$ has a maximum velocity $V(i)$, a current position $\po(i)$, and a current vectorial velocity $\vo(i)$.
+We use non-rigid function symbols $\po:O \rightarrow \mathbb{R}^2$, $\vo:O\rightarrow \mathbb{R}^2$, and $V:O\rightarrow \mathbb{R}$.
+Both $\po(i)$ and $\vo(i)$ are two-dimensional vectors.

-This new modeling paradigm also allows for another improvement in the model: So far, the closest obstacle was chosen by picking a position in $\ctrlr$ nondeterministically.
-Such a nondeterministic choice includes the closest one.
-A real controller, however, needs to compute which obstacle is actually the closest one (or consider them all one at a time).
-Instead of choosing the closest obstacle nondeterministically in the model, using \QdL we can consider all obstacles by quantifying over all instances of the sort $O$.
+This new modeling paradigm also allows for another improvement in the model.
+So far, an arbitrary obstacle was chosen by picking any position nondeterministically in $\ctrlr$.
+Such a nondeterministic assignment includes the closest one.
+A controller implementation needs to compute which obstacle is actually the closest one (or consider them all one at a time).
+Instead of assigning the closest obstacle nondeterministically in the model, \QdL can consider all obstacles by quantifying over all obstacles of sort $O$.

 In the obstacle controller $\ctrlo$ \eqref{eq:dw5:ctrlo} we use a loop to allow multiple obstacles to make a control decision.
-Each run of that loop selects an obstacle instance $i$ arbitrarily and updates its velocity vector (but no longer its position, since obstacles are now tracked individually).
-The loop can be repeated arbitrarily often.
-Thus, some arbitrary finite number of obstacles can make control choices in \eqref{eq:dw5:ctrlo}.
-In the continuous evolution, instead, we have to quantify over \emph{all obstacles} in order to express that all obstacles change their state according to the differential equations simultaneously, see \eqref{eq:dw5:dyn1}.
+Each run of that loop selects one obstacle instance $i$ arbitrarily and updates its velocity vector (but no longer its position, since obstacles are now tracked individually).
+The loop can be repeated arbitrarily often, so any arbitrary finite number of obstacles can make control choices in \eqref{eq:dw5:ctrlo}.
+In the continuous evolution, we quantify over \emph{all obstacles} $i$ of sort $O$ in order to express that all obstacles change their state simultaneously according to their respective differential equations \eqref{eq:dw5:dyn1}.